palaeoware/trevosim/docs/buildingfromsource.rst

 Compiling from Source
 ---------------------

-.. warning:: Unless you would like to modify the software you *do not* need to build it -- you can install or run it using the binaries provided with releases.
+.. note:: Unless you would like to modify the software you *do not* need to build it -- you can install or run it using the binaries provided with releases.
 See :ref:`Requirements and Installation from Binaries` for further information.

 Windows 10
 ^^^^^^^^^^